All Episodes

 Because baby boomers are not the best.

-Well, at any rate, this takes me, uh ladies and gentlemen, to this story about young people's views are far different from baby boomers.
+At any rate, this takes me, ladies and gentlemen, to this story about young people's views are far different from baby boomers.

 It's in USA Today from yesterday.

-The um the opinions of young people today in politics, social attitudes, and even life goals are far different from those of their baby boomer parents, according to a new national survey of 18 to 25 year olds.
+The opinions of young people today on politics, social attitudes, and even life goals are far different from those of their baby boomer parents, according to a new national survey of 18 to 25-year-olds.

 47% of those between 41 and 60 say immigrants strengthen society.